JuliaLang/julia/stdlib/Random/docs/src/index.md

 The API is not clearly defined yet, but as a rule of thumb:
 1) any `rand` method producing "basic" types (`isbitstype` integer and floating types in `Base`) should be defined for this specific RNG, if they are needed;
+2) make sure that `copy` is possible for the new generator, otherwise, (i.e. hardware-based RNG ), an error should be thrown;
-2) other documented `rand` methods accepting an `AbstractRNG` should work out of the box, (provided the methods from 1) what are relied on are implemented), but can of course be specialized for this RNG if there is room for optimization.
+3) other documented `rand` methods accepting an `AbstractRNG` should work out of the box, (provided the methods from 1) and 2) what are relied on are implemented), but can of course be specialized for this RNG if there is room for optimization.

 Concerning 1), a `rand` method may happen to work automatically, but it's not officially